barraIhsan/enderdragon/README.md

 ## Setup

 Create a new world, then Save & Quit.
-(Make sure you turn on the cheat, because if not, you cant open setting)
+(Make sure you turn on the cheat, because if not,t open setting)

 ![Create New World](image/createNewWorld.jpg)